• Skip to primary navigation

 Address data and verification needs across fisheries and supply chains

-Data and verification needs will differ across stakeholders and nodes of the supply chain.
-Recognize these unique needs while also considering how to safely and equitably collect, store, and share that data without compromising workers’ rights.
+Different stakeholders and nodes of the supply chain will have different data and verification needs.
+Recognize these particular needs while also considering how to safely and equitably collect, store, and share that data while upholding worker voice, engaging workers throughout the process, and supporting worker-driven initiatives.

 Full description

 Design eCDT program with unique data and verification needs in mind.
-Implement privacy and data access protocols that mitigate negative impacts to worker rights.
+Implement privacy and data access protocols that mitigate negative impacts on worker rights.
+Monitoring through eCDT depends on being able to: (a) rely on the validity of the data and, (b) apply the collected information in a timely manner for regulatory and management interventions.

 APPLY THE PRINCIPLE